cits3007/cits3007.github.io/assets/labs/lab07.md

 being executed (though this is only a convention, and programs sometimes set `argv[0]` to other things).
 The last argument is to an array of strings representing the environment of the new program.

+**Question**

-We have set it to `NULL` -- what do you predict the output of running the program will be?
+:   We have set the last argument to
+    `NULL` -- what do you predict the output of running the program will be?
+    Run the program and see if it matches your expectations.

-Now, replace the call to execve with the following, then recompile and
+Now, replace the value of `NULL` which we passed to to `execve` with `environ` instead:
-rerun:

 ```
 execve("/usr/bin/env", argv, environ);
 ```

+**Question**

-From reading the man page for execve, what do you predict will be the output?
+:   What do you predict will be the output?
+Run the program and check -- does it match your
+    expectations?

+**Question**

+:   How would you amend the program so as to pass exactly one, specified environment
+    variable -- say, the variable `FOO`, set to value `BAR`?
+(Ask your lab facilitator for some hints if you are stuck.)

+**Question**

+:   If are invoking `execve` in a program where security is important, which of the previous
+    approaches is the most appropriate?
+Which is the least appropriate?
+Why?

 ### 1.4.
 Environment variables and `system`

-Save the following program as `use_system.c`, and compile with `make use_system.o use_system`.
+Save the following program as `use_system.c`, and compile with `make CFLAGS="-std=c11 -pedantic-errors -Wall -Wextra -Wconversion" use_system.o use_system`.

 ```C
 #include <stdio.h>